pzhaojohnson/RNA2Drawer/README.md

 ## Drawing Styles

 RNA2Drawer supports two drawing styles called rigid and radial.

-Switch between the drawing styles in `Drawing` -> `Pick Drawing Style`.
+Switch between the two in `Drawing` -> `Pick Drawing Style`.

 ### General Drawing Parameters

-These are parameters common to both the rigid and radial drawing style.
+These are parameters common to both the rigid and radial drawing styles.
 Edit these in `Drawing` -> `Edit General Parameters`.

+Parameters for drawing bases:

+Parameters for drawing base pair bonds:

+Parameters for drawing strand lines:

+Parameters for drawing numbering:

 ### The Rigid Drawing Style